winstonma/MMM-HK-KMB/README.md

 Lastly, why not join in on our discussions at the official [MagicMirror<sup>2</sup> Forum](http://forum.magicmirror.builders/)?

 ## Reverse Engineering Process
 I wrote an article on [Medium](https://medium.com/@winstonhyypia/the-making-of-mmm-hk-kmb-module-db6eb0181eb6) about the reverse engineering process.
-Hope you could enjoy.
+Hope you could enjoy it.

 ## Screenshots

-Here is the screenshots with different language settings:
+Here are the screenshots with different language settings:

 * `en`